 The Fund does not hold any investments which are measured at fair value.
-For other assets and liabilities such as cash and cash equivalents, investments measured at amortised cost and other payables, the carrying values reasonably approximate the fair value.
+For other assets and liabilities such as cash and cash equivalents, investment measured at amortised cost and other payables, the carrying values are a reasonable approximation of fair value.